MP Estate Planning UK

 Restrictions on who can benefit during the disabled person’s lifetime

-Capital rule: any capital that leaves the trust while the disabled beneficiary is alive must be used to benefit them.
+Capital rule: any capital that leaves the trust while the disabled beneficiary is alive must go to them or be applied for their benefit.
+No other person may receive capital during the disabled person’s lifetime (other than within the small allowance described below).

 Rules for trust income: entitlement vs trustee discretion